cnbbooks/lfe-tutorial/src/sequential/conds.md

 ### Function Heads as Conditionals

 Another very common way to express conditional logic in LFE is through the use of pattern matching in function heads.
-This has the capacity to make code *very* concise while also remaining clear to read -- thus its prevelant use.
+This has the capacity to make code *very* concise while also remaining clear to read -- thus its prevalent use.

 As we've seen, a regular LFE function takes the following form (where the arguments are optional):